Young Dancers Training Program

 Through our experienced and dedicated faculty of dance professionals and international partners, develop well-rounded dance artists through high-quality training.
 Embrace diverse cultures as a source of inspiration for creativity and human self-expression in dance.
 Create lifelong ambassadors for the art of dance.

-An important component of The Ruth Page Center for the Arts is the Ruth Page School of Dance, now in its 46th year.
+An important component of The Ruth Page Center for the Arts is the Ruth Page School of Dance.
 The School provides the highest level of training and expertise and is one of the country’s finest dance education centers, teaching and mentoring hundreds of young and aspiring students annually.

 Offering the highest level of training to young dancers, professionals, and those who study dance for personal enrichment, the Ruth Page School of Dance was founded in 1971 by Ruth Page and Larry Long.
 Mr. Long, who went on to become the School’s much loved Director until his death in 2009, along with his wife and Co-Director, Dolores Lipinski, helped set the standard of excellence in dance training that continues to this day.
 Mikhail Baryshnikov in an interview during his dancing career, noted that Mr. Long was one of the ten best ballet teachers in the nation.
 Through his legacy, hundreds and hundreds of young dancers have gone on to professional careers throughout the world in the field they love.